John C Flavin

 As I read the story during that particular year, 2020, my mind was heavy with the murders of George Floyd, Ahmaud Arbery, and Breonna Taylor and so many others, as well as the subsequent protests and the Black Lives Matter movement.
 Gaines uses Jefferson to illustrate dignity as one of our most basic human needs.

-I realized that dignity is at the root of my students’ needs — whether you’re white in rural Molalla, Oregon, or Black in urban Baltimore.
-Dignity is that “something deeper” my students need.
+Gaines helped me to realize that dignity was at the root of my students’ needs — whether they’re white in rural Molalla, Oregon, or Black in urban Baltimore.
+Dignity is that “something deeper” my students needed.

 Respect is a commodity we exchange through actions and words, and dignity is the spiritual gain.